 Get lost in the medina of Marrakesh.
 Parkerspics/Shutterstock

-10. Marrakesh and the Atlas, Morocco
+10. Marrakesh and the Atlas Mountains, Morocco

-Best for food and hiking
+Best for shopping and hiking

 A wooden flight of wine glasses with tasting measures of white wine in them